Tazaf/ionicitude/README.md

 # Introduction
 This bower package is designed for Ionic developers that wants to use the [cordova Wikitude plugin](http://www.wikitude.com/products/extensions/cordova-plugin-augmented-reality/) to add Augmented Reality (AR) in their app.
 It provides an Angular Service, named **Ionicitude**, with a simple API to interact with the cordova plugin, wether it be setting it, launching it or handling the AR Views' requests (more about that later).

+## Disclaimer
+**Please note that this project is not developped in association with or related to neither the Ionic team nor the Wikitude team.**

 ## What is the cordova Wikitude plugin?
 It's a plugin that allows users to experience Augmented Realtity on their device through an hybrid Cordova (or Ionic in our case) app.
 This AR experience can rely on user's location (think [Ingress](https://www.ingress.com/)) or on images recognition and tracking, or both.
-The possibilities are quite impressives and I encourage you to take a look at [the official Demo app](http://www.wikitude.com/try/)) to grasp the extent of what can be accomplish with the plugin.
+The possibilities are quite impressive and I encourage you to take a look at [the official Demo app](http://www.wikitude.com/try/) to grasp the extent of what can be accomplish with the plugin.

 An AR Experience is, in the end, nothing more than a bunch of HTML/CSS/JS files.
 This set of files is called **ARchitect World** by the Wikitude staff.

 _Since it's quite a pain to type, I'll call them **AR World** throughout the rest of this README._

 ### Important note
 :warning: **The cordova Wikitude plugin relies heavily on the device's hardware and software (camera, accelerometer, compass, etc).
-Thus, _you won't be able to test it anywhere except on a real device_.
-Testing in a browser or an emulator will both fail.**
+Thus, _you won't be able to test your app (at least the AR part of it) anywhere except on a real device_.
+Testing it in a browser or an emulator will fail.**

 # Installing the Cordova Wikitude plugin
-**This package DOES NOT come along with the cordova Wikitude plugin!**
+:exclamation: **This package DOES NOT come along with the cordova Wikitude plugin!**

 Since Ionicitude is a service that uses the cordova Wikitude plugin, you'll need to first install the plugin on your project.
 Do it with the following command (that can take a while: it's a heavy plugin):